anano303/messenger-chat/README.md

 ## How It Works

+### Data Storage

+1. **MongoDB**: All messages and user information are stored in MongoDB
+2. **Collections**:
+   - `users`: Stores user profiles, names, and metadata
+   - `messages`: Stores all chat messages with references to users

 ### Guest Chat Flow

 1. User clicks the chat button
 2. User chooses "Continue as Guest"
 3. User enters their name (or skips this step)
 4. User can now send messages and will receive admin responses
-5. Chat history is saved in the browser's local storage
+5. Chat messages are stored in MongoDB
-6. When the user closes the chat (X button), all history is cleared and they start fresh next time
+6. When the user closes the chat (X button), the session ends but history remains in the database
-7. When the user minimizes the chat, history is preserved
+7. When the user minimizes the chat, session remains active

 ### Facebook Messenger Flow